-3.2 The Headteacher/SLT
+3.2 The Headteacher

-The overall responsibility for the School's health and safety management system and implementation of the safety policy rests with the Headteacher, who shall;
+The overall responsibility for the School's health and safety management system and implementation of the health and safety policy rests with the Headteacher, who shall:

-- Ensure that school is following the employer's health and safety policy and has effective arrangements for managing the real health and safety risks at the school. - Maintain effective communication with employers, Governors and the school workforce, and give clear information to pupils and visitors, including contractors, regarding the significant risks on site. - Make sure that staff have the appropriate training and competencies to deal with risks in their areas of responsibility. - Make sure that staff understand their responsibilities and know how to access support and advice to help them manage risks responsibly. - Set up arrangements in the school to cover all legal requirements for health, safety and welfare. - Ensure that a programme of risk assessment, as required by the Management of Health & Safety at Work Regulations has been carried out on behalf of the employer for all activities under their control. - Ensure the Governing Body are kept up to date with any new legislation, regulation or provision relevant to health and safety in schools; - Be available to any member of staff to discuss health and safety problems not solved at a lower level or through the established arrangements; - Report to the Governing Body those instances in which the Head's executive authority does not allow the elimination or reduction of risk to a satisfactory level, but to take all necessary short term measures to avoid danger pending rectification;
+- Ensure that the school is following the employer's health and safety policy and has effective arrangements for managing the real health and safety risks at the school. - Maintain effective communications with employers, governors, and the school workforce, and give clear information to pupils and visitors, including contractors, regarding the significant risks on site.

-- Be available to any Trade Union appointed safety representatives and co-operate with them as far as is reasonable in their efforts to carry out their functions.
-To receive written reports from any such safety representatives and respond in writing within a reasonable time; - Establish a safety committee within three months of receiving a written request from two Trade Union Safety Representatives of the staff at the School; - Ensure that a system is in place for the reporting, recording and investigating of accidents and that all reasonable steps are taken to prevent recurrence; - To review regularly i) the provision of first aid in the school; - ii) the emergency (fire) procedures; - Monitor the dissemination of safety information throughout the school; - Report to the Governors matters relating to health and safety; - Ensure that all staff have received appropriate safety training and supervising Teachers have the appropriate qualifications/specialist training for the activities taught/equipment used. - Co-operate with the LA Health and Safety Advisor. - Ensure that suitable and sufficient welfare facilities are provided for the number of staff and pupils intending to use them.
+- Make sure that the staff have the appropriate training and competencies to deal with risks in their areas of responsibility. - Make sure that staff understand their responsibilities and know how to access support and advice to help them manage risks responsibly. - Set up arrangements in the School to cover all legal requirements for health, safety and welfare. - Ensure that a programme of risk assessment, as required by the Management of Health & Safety at Work Regulations, has been carried out on behalf of the employer for all activities under their control. - Ensure the Governing Body are kept up to date with any new legislation, regulation or provision relevant to health and safety in schools. - Be available to any member of staff to discuss health and safety problems not solved at a lower level or through the established arrangements. - Report to the Governing Body those instances in which the Head's executive authority does not allow the elimination or reduction of risk to a satisfactory level, but to take all necessary short-term measures to avoid danger pending rectification. - Be available to any Trade Union appointed safety representatives and co-operate with them as far as is reasonable in their efforts to carry out their functions.
+To receive written reports from any such safety representatives and respond in writing within a reasonable time; - Establish a Health & Safety Committee within three months of receiving a written request from two Trade Union Safety Representatives of the staff at the School; - Ensure that a system is in place for the reporting, recording and investigating of accidents and that all reasonable steps are taken to prevent recurrence; - To review regularly i) the provision of first aid in the School; - ii) the emergency (fire, emergency/terrorist plan) procedures; - Monitor the dissemination of safety information throughout the School; - Report to the Governors matters relating to health and safety; - Ensure that all staff have received appropriate safety training and supervising Teachers have the appropriate qualifications/specialist training for the activities taught/equipment used. - Co-operate with the Local Authority's H&S Manager, Advisor and Officers. - Ensure that suitable and sufficient welfare facilities are provided for the number of staff and pupils intending to use them.

-3.3 The School Health and Safety Co-ordinator
+3.3 The School Health and Safety Co-ordinator - N/A

-In some cases schools may wish to appoint a school health & safety co-ordinator, in these cases a School Health and Safety Co-ordinator shall:
+In some cases, schools may wish to appoint a school Health & Safety Co-ordinator, in these cases a School Health and Safety Co-ordinator shall: